 Track progress toward your sprint goal

-Daily Scrum meetings (also referred to as daily stand-ups) are a common Agile ceremony where all team members can quickly share an update on progress and raise any blockers.
+Daily Scrum meetings (also referred to as daily stand-up meetings) are a common Agile ceremony where all team members can quickly share an update on progress and raise any blockers.

 Each meeting is short and follows the same format.
 Use this template to track progress toward your sprint goal and resolve any issues that are inhibiting your team's work.

-Generally, scrums are held and directed by a “scrum master.”
+Generally, scrums are held and directed by a “scrum master” or a team member dedicated to scrum project management.
 A scrum master facilitates the order of conversation and keeps the cadence of updates.

 Product managers should also be involved in scrum meetings to understand the scope of a project and completed tasks and to be proactive if any roadblocks or challenges appear.